The National Museum of Art, Architecture and Design

 The architecture collections, covering historical themes through to contemporary architecture, are on show at the National Museum – Architecture.
 Two important architects, one from the 19th and one from the 20th century, have contributed to the building in its present form.
 The main building, designed by Christian H. Grosch, was completed in 1830.
 It was adapted and extended by Sverre Fehn and opened as an exhibition space for architecture in 2008.
 The main emphasis of the architecture collection is modernism, with particular focus on the inter-war years.

 The collection, which consists primarily of the archives of privately practising Norwegian architects, encompasses drawings, photographs, models, correspondence and the like.

 The Museum of Decorative Arts and Design

-Design and crafts are on show at the Museum of Decorative Arts and Design.
-The collection ranges from antique Greek vases and East Asian art objects through to the history of European design.
+The museum closed in October 2016.
+The design and craft collection will reopen in 2020 with exciting new displays at the new National Museum.
+The vast collection ranges from antique Greek vases and East Asian art objects through to the history of European design.
 It covers costume, fashion and textiles, furniture, silverware, glass, ceramics and other crafts.
-Among the collection's highlights are the Baldishol Tapestry, a unique woven Gobelin tapestry from the 12th century, the royal costume collection, and 18th century glass from Nøstetangen, Norway's first glass workshop.

 We offer guided tours in Norwegian and English: email@example.com